tanmayy23/PTL-Project/readme.md

-The project involves the design, development, and deployment of a digital platform for streamlining and digitizing the PTL (Part Truck Load) material flow process at Banas Dairy’s General Store.
+The project involves the design, development, and deployment of a digital platform for streamlining and digitizing the PTL (Part Truck Load) material flow process at Banas General Store.
 The system aims to digitize all manual processes involving the receipt, handling, and user acceptance of PTL materials.

 **Goals and Objectives**